NVIDIA/cloud-native-docs/README.md

 Changes to the default branch are not published on docs.nvidia.com.

-Only tags or specially-named branches are published to docs.nvidia.com.
+Only tags are published to docs.nvidia.com.

-1. Create a tag or specially-named branch from your commit with the following naming pattern: `<component-name>-v<version>`.
+1. Create a tag from your commit with the following naming pattern: `<component-name>-v<version>`.

    *Example*